fnmalik2002/MacLabelPrint/README.md

 # MacLabelPrint

+---
-Create a formatted label and print it using MacOS and Python 3.
+Create a formatted label and print it on macOS and Python 3.
 You can control label size, text size, text location on label and text weight using this module.
-The newly constructed modules will be displayed on your screen alongwith a print button which will print the label to your Mac's default printer without opening   printer options dialogue box.
+The newly constructed modules will be displayed on your screen alongside a print button which will print the label to your Mac's default printer without opening   printer options dialogue box.

  Call this label creator from inside your python code.

- You can put the label conbstructor code inside a button click method in you python gui app.
+ You can put the label constructor code inside a button click method in your python gui app.

-## Import and contstruct label object to print
+## Import and construct label object to print

 ### Method 1
 ```